Suck My Pop

-Suck My Pop was a British comedy music chat show presented by Kimberley Walsh (part of pop group Girls Aloud) and Will Best.
+Suck My Pop is a British comedy music chat show presented by Kimberley Walsh (part of pop group Girls Aloud) and Will Best.
 It was a weekly show broadcast on Fridays at 7pm, between August and September 2010, covering music and celebrity news.
 It also included interviews and/or challenges with groups or singers.

-The reception was mixed, there has been some controversy on Walsh's television presenting ability and Best not being recognisable as a presenter.
-In terms of viewing figures the first two episodes didn't reach the top ten programs for Viva.
+The reception was mixed and the first two episodes didn't reach the top ten programs for Viva.
+The program was not renewed for a second series.